chrisrabe/marites-profiler/README.md

 ### Instructions

-Inside the repository, you should see four folders
+Inside the repository, you should see five folders

 1. init -> contains logic for the initial step for the set up
 2. marites-cdk -> contains the CDK stack for generating your AWS infrastructure
 3. marites-ui -> contains frontend code that's deployed to NextJS
+4. marites-worker -> contains code that pings TigerGraph every 30 minutes to prevent the instance from turning off
-4. notebooks -> contains Jupyter notebooks I used to experiment and build my functions
+5. notebooks -> contains Jupyter notebooks I used to experiment and build my functions

 #### Step 1: Set up your graph schema and secret
 1. Go into the `init` folder